CdFerneding/PokeWars/Max.md

 ![Empty Inheritance](Documentation/Max_Neubauer_Personal_Report_Assets/bad_code_use_of_global_flag.png )

-And the flag is use inside of the BigBadPokemon class to prevent the Boss Pokemon from spawning smaller enemies at the first part of the game.
+And the flag is only used inside of the BigBadPokemon class to prevent the Boss Pokemon from spawning smaller enemies at the first part of the game.

 ![Empty Inheritance](Documentation/Max_Neubauer_Personal_Report_Assets/bad_code_actual_use_of_flag_var.png)